mcr222/pass_the_bomb/README.md

 # Introduction
 This code is the prototipe/base for a new android app game.
-The **Bomb game**.
+The **Pass the bomb** game.

+The goal of the project is to provide a tool to android users to *better manage the usage of their phones in social reunions, in a fun way.*

+Unfortunately, I cannot handle the whole project on my own, thus I am open-sourcing the code, as I firmly believe that we can all benefit from the usage of this tool.

+## Contributing
+Everyone is welcome to contribute in this project.
+There is no intention in monetizing this project, and once the app is fully functional *all developers can discuss the best way of publishing the app.*

+See also **How to develop code (good practices)** section below.

 # Main idea
 The **Bomb game** is a game app that intends to avoid the over use of the phone